checkedc/checkedc/MAILING-LISTS.md

 * checkedc-announce: this is a low-traffic mailing list for announcements about the project.
-It is used for important announcements and to announce the availablity of new versions of specifications  and  implementations.
+It is used for important announcements and to announce the availability of new versions of specifications  and  implementations.
 * checkedc-discussion: this mailing list is for discussing the design of Checked C and for questions about Checked C.